 Orb-shaped webs, which are typical web characteristics of the genus Eriovixia, were formed by this caught spider in vegetation like bushes and shrubs.
 After six o'clock in the evening, these spiders were caught.
 The members of this genus are nocturnal and typically avoid daylight.
 Even yet, it was more difficult to identify the species (our interest of male spider) because of some morphological characteristics, such as the subtrianguar's spiny abdomen, pear-shaped carapace, and lack of caudal appendage, as seen in fig. 2(a) and (b).
+Comment [J8]: Which key?
+Cite the relevant literature

-Additionally, the male of this spice was almost as large as the female of Eriovixialaglaizei (Fig. 3(b)), with a white, slightly translucent cephalothorax, leg-pale transulent with black-coloured bands, and a mixed white and grey abdomen (Fig. 2(a) & (b)).
+Additionally, the male of this spice was almost as large as the female of Eriovixialaglaizei (Fig. 3(b)), with a white, slightly translucent cephalothorax, leg-pale transulent translucent with black-coloured bands, and a mixed white and grey abdomen (Fig. 2(a) & (b)).
 Males had a bulbous, strongly textured abdomen, while females had lighter abdomens, which resulted in a rough look with darker or moss-like areas (Fig. 2).
 Both sexes had hairs and spines on their legs (Fig. 2).